 French demands now appear in the early details of the Geneva agreement released by the White House.

 France’s former ambassador to Iran, François Nicoullaud, told FRANCE 24: “One can believe that the final agreement incorporates all points that France has raised in the process.”

 French eyes will now turn to Iran to scrutinise the implementation of the deal.
 A French diplomatic source reminded FRANCE 24 that Iran had failed to fulfil its international obligations in the past.

 Only the next six months will decide whether trust can be restored between Paris and Tehran.

 IRAN NUCLEAR DEAL IN GENEVA

-- World powers make final push for Iran nuclear deal
+- US Republicans press for vote on Iran nuclear deal

 - France’s tough stance pays off on Iran nuclear deal

 - Israel says Iran nuclear deal a 'historic mistake'